kevinfarrugia/code-splitting-demo/readme.md

 import sharedStyles from "../home/style.scss";
 ```

-✅ This stylesheet is also imported in the [**Home**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/home/index.jsx) module and therefore is not included in the output of the Page2 chunk.
+✅ This stylesheet is also imported in the [**Home**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/home/index.jsx) module and therefore is not included in the **Page2** chunk.

 ### What about images?

-By design, images are only downloaded when needed and referenced in the DOM.
+By design, images are only downloaded when needed and present in the DOM.
 This means that images should have no impact on your bundle sizes.

 ✅ If you are importing your images using file-loader's [`esModule`](https://webpack.js.org/loaders/file-loader/#esmodule) then you will also benefit from module concatenation and tree-shaking on used images, but this is not code-splitting.